CaesarXInsanium/StructureInterpretationNotes/Notes/Streams.md

 (delay <exp>) ;; => promise object
 (force <promise>)
 ```

+> delay is actually a compiler primitive/intrinsic.
+At least in the scheme
+> implementation that SICP uses.
+It is essentially creating a thunk.
+An
+> anonymous function that will no be evaluated until `force` is called on it.

 In GNU Guile `delay` is a macro, that returns a promise. `force` is a procedure.
 It also has the predicate `promise?`.
 Check out SRFI-46.